goszpeti/weather_air_quality_device/README.md

 It also focuses on an easy system setup and assembly with a suited case.

-The project will be written with the usage of Qt in Python.
+The project will switch with version 3.0 to merge the Mobile web view with the native desktop mode in a new merged Web Ui.
+The device will start the ui in a kiosk mode broswer.

 ## Features